-In his 1997 book, The Innovator’s Dilemma, Professor Clay Christensen of Harvard University spelled out why entrenched technology companies can be subject to disruption by upstart rivals.
+In his 1997 book The Innovator’s Dilemma Professor Clay Christensen of Harvard University spelled out why entrenched technology companies can be subject to disruption by upstart rivals.
 He followed this with his “jobs-to-be done” theory that espouses the notion that people use products to achieve goals or solve problems, and that disruption occurs when companies get complacent and innovative competitors offer better approaches to completing the jobs that people want done.
 While we believe this theory is crucial to successful innovation, it also remains true that enduring companies go beyond offering valued products to deliver a seamless and emotionally rewarding customer experience across touchpoints and lifecycles.
-There is a myriad of studies showing how poor customer experience can affect switching and the bottom line.
-In other words, you can make great products that solve problems, only to lose customers because they feel unappreciated, encounter unhelpful staff or have a frustrating digital experience.
+There is a myriad of studies showing how poor customer experience can provoke switching and affect the bottom line negatively.
+In other words, you can make great products that solve problems, only to lose customers because a poor experience (e.g., encountering unhelpful staff, having a frustrating digital experience, etc).

-If building an insights engine is a key driver of customer-centric performance, then special care is needed to ensure the engine provides a complete picture of the customer-experience.
+If building an insights engine is a key driver of customer-centric performance, then special care is needed to ensure the engine provides a complete picture of the customer experience.
 Without this 360° view, a company’s insights engine might miss important inflection points that impact overall performance.
-For example, a lack of data on product performance could miss situations where upstart competitors offer solutions that help better achieve jobs and gain market share.
+For example, a lack of data on product performance could miss situations where upstart competitors offer solutions that help better meet customer needs and end up gaining market share.
 Lack of insights into messaging effectiveness can miss the mark in communicating the benefits of new solutions.
-And a lack of understanding of the desired digital channel experience could impact brand loyalty and repurchase.
+And a lack of understanding of the desired digital channel experience can impact brand loyalty and repurchase.

-To be truly effective, the insights engine itself needs to mirror the end to end experience that each customer segment goes through for different solution categories, from initial need to repurchase.
-It needs to tie together disparate data sources to present a complete picture at each stage, including data from primary research sources, behavioral data, unstructured qualitative information (e.g. customer input through channels, social media).
+To be truly effective, the insights engine itself needs to mirror the end to end journey that each customer – in each customer segment – goes through, from initial need to repurchase (see figure 1).
+It needs to tie together disparate data sources to present a complete picture at each stage, including data from primary research sources, behavioral data, unstructured qualitative information (e.g. customer input through channels or social media).
 And, it needs to utilize data analytics approaches and technology to answer the right questions.

-Developing an insights engine with a lifecycle viewpoint requires advance planning to ensure complete understanding of the customer journey across markets and solution categories, the key measures and types of data needed to inform decisions at each stage, and the gaps in data and data collection activity relative to requirements.
+Developing an insights engine with a lifecycle viewpoint requires advance planning to ensure complete understanding of the customer journey, the key measures and types of data needed to inform decisions at each stage, and the gaps in data and data collection activity relative to requirements.
 While the technology to stitch together sources, derive meaningful insights and present them in an engaging and useful way is also important, the upfront insights strategy is an essential building block and can help inform these technology requirements.

-Building a 360° insights engine goes beyond simply understanding requirements and capturing these through the right data and technology.
-It requires leadership to define a vision and a strategy and prioritize and galvanize resources.
+Ultimately, an insights engine that captures a 360° view of the customer journey and experience will better support organizations in being truly customer-centric.
+However, it goes beyond simply understanding requirements and capturing these through the right data and technology.
+It requires leadership to prioritize and galvanize resources.
 It requires collaboration across teams that own disparate data sources.
-And it requires an outside-in viewpoint that can represent a significant shift in organizational models, behavior and decision-making.
+And it requires an outside-in viewpoint that can represent a significant shift in behavior and decision-making.